 The Benefits

-Agave nectar has a relatively low gycemic index, meaning it doesn’t spike your blood sugar as much as white sugar.
-It has a neutral flavor and can dissolve easily in cold liquids like freshly brewed iced tea.
+Agave nectar has a relatively low glycemic index, meaning it doesn’t spike your blood sugar as much as white sugar.
+It has a neutral flavor and can dissolve easily in cold liquids, like freshly brewed iced tea.
 It’s also sweeter than white sugar with the same amount of calories (16 per teaspoon), so you don’t need to use as much.
 Plus, it’s good for vegans who don’t eat honey.

 The Controversy

-My Recommendations
+My Take